feng-zhang0712/mole/2025/english/support-worker-interview.md

 Mandatory reporting is related to your duty of care as an aged care worker.
 You must ensure that any reasonable belief of abuse to the older person you are supporting is reported to the proper authorities.

 If you have spotted any indicator of abuse or neglect in the older person, reach out immediately for help from authorities.
 Remember that mandatory reporting plays a vital role in preventing and stopping the harm that abuse, harassment and neglect can bring to older people.

+#### What is the support workers duty of care in relation to mandatory reporting?

+Its role is to enable persons with disability to be protected from indicators and allegations of exploitation, abuse, harassment, and neglect.

 ### What is building good boundaries?